Terry Crews has muscles on muscles (and more muscles on those).

 Crews uses an alarm that vibrates his pillow, which puts him at the forefront of the sensory alarm movement.
 A 2020 study suggests the “harsh tones” of an alarm clock cause sleep inertia—a groggy, sluggish, and foggy feeling (9).

-He’s a Champion for Mental Health
+Terry Crews Is a Champion for Mental Health

 Crews found therapy keeps his mind as strong as his abs.
 “I had to redefine what toughness was,” Crews told Verywell Mind Podcast.